27 Mar All You Need to Know About Custom Packaging

 These include effects like die cutting, in effects, embossing, foil stamping, and Spot UV printing.
 All of these help in giving the packaging that desired look you are going for.

 To put it plainly, there is no end to the designs you can make once you start using the print effects.
-You can discard more than thousand designs and still not even get close to exhausting all the options.
+You can discard more than a thousand designs and still not even get close to exhausting all the options.

 So the best thing you need to do to get the desired design for custom packaging is to sit down with your creative heads and spitball ideas for designs.

-Not all designs you come up within the Conference Room of your office will see the light of the day.
+Not all designs you come up with within the Conference Room of your office will see the light of the day.
 You will find many designs unfeasible for printing because printing has its limitations.
 So while you present various design samples to the printing company, the executive there will ask you various questions, which you need to know the answer to for the printing company to print the design and bring it to fruition what you have in head.
 Here are these questions:

 Exact Dimensions of the Product